Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 Although the shortest path map for single-source shortest paths in a 2D CAT(0) complex may have exponential size, there is a structure, called the ``last step shortest path map,'' that has linear size and can be used to find the shortest path to a queried target point in time proportional to the combinatorial size of the path (i.e.,~the number of faces, edges, and vertices traversed by the path).

 The \emph{last step shortest path map}, first introduced in~\cite{touring}, partitions the space into regions where points $p$ and $q$ are in the same region if the shortest paths $\sigma(s,p)$ and $\sigma(s,q)$ have the same last vertex, edge, or face, i.e.,~the combinatorial type of the two paths matches on the last element.
-Thus, the last step shortest path map is a coarsening of the shortest path map.
+Thus, the last step shortest path map is a coarsening of the shortest path map. \note{By Lemma~\ref{lemma:shortest-paths-to-face} each face has one of the types shown in Figure~\ref{fig:triangle-sh-path}, and is partitioned into one, two, or three regions.
+We store the type of each face, and for type \emph{EV} and \emph{EVE} faces we store the rays that partition the face based on the edge/vertex through which shortest paths enter. }

-In the last step shortest path map, each edge has a unique incoming edge or face (by Lemma~\ref{lemma:shortest-paths-to-edge}).
-By Lemma~\ref{lemma:shortest-paths-to-face} each face is divided into at most three regions, as shown in Figure~\ref{fig:triangle-sh-path}.
-Thus for any 2D CAT(0) complex the last step shortest path map has size $O(n)$.
-For the purpose of answering shortest path queries, we store with each region the last vertex, edge, or face with which shortest paths enter the region.
-We call this the \emph{incoming} information for the region.
+For the purpose of answering shortest path queries, we store with each region of the last step shortest path map the last vertex, edge, or face with which shortest paths enter the region.
+We call this the \emph{incoming information} (``in-info'') for the region. \note{By Lemmas~\ref{lemma:shortest-paths-to-edge} and~\ref{lemma:shortest-paths-to-face} the possible regions and possible in-info are as follows: \begin{itemize} \item a vertex $v$, with in-info a vertex $u$ (via edge $(u,v)$), or a face $f$ \item an edge $e$, with in-info an endpoint $u$ of $e$, or a face $f$ \item a face, partitioned into one, two, or three regions, each with in-info a vertex $u$ or an edge $e$ \end{itemize} }

+\note{For any 2D CAT(0) complex the last step shortest path map has size $O(n)$.
+The incoming information also has size $O(n)$.}